Setting Event Pricing

-Set the early, base, and late rates for each participant type.
-Registrants will pick the participant type as part of Registering for Events.
+Set your early, base, and late rates for each participant type under Event Settings.

 A percentage amount may be added to orders for the Event Type to help cover the cost of merchant fees.
-This is done at the Event Type Pricing tab.
+This is done in the Event Type Pricing settings.

 Requiring Minimum Payments at Registration

-Requiring full payment or partial payment per youth/adult can be enabled at the Event Type Pricing tab.
+Requiring full payment or partial payment per youth/adult can be enabled in the Event Type Pricing settings.

-A campsite deposit can be configured at the event (See Creating Events, Tab 2: Pricing).
-Campsite Deposits are billed when the registration is created and are applied to the balance due.
+A campsite deposit can be configured at the event (See Creating Events).
+Campsite Deposits are billed when the registration is created and are applied to the overall registration fees.